telerik/blazor-docs/components/checkbox/indeterminate-state.md

 # Indeterminate State

 In addition to `checked` and `unchecked` basic states, the Telerik CheckBox has a third state - `Indeterminate`.
-This means that it is hard to tell if the checkbox is toggled or not.
+This means that its state is something in between - neither checked, nor unchecked.
-The main usecase is when the checkbox owns a number of sub-options and they have different states, than the main checkbox is in indeterminate state.
+The main use case is when the checkbox owns a number of sub-options and they have different states, than the main checkbox is in indeterminate state.

-## Features

-The Telerik CheckBox has the following features to control that state:
+To put the checkbox in the indeterminate state, set its `Indeterminate` parameter to `true`.
+You can bind it to a `bool` and `bool?` types, and it also exposes the [`IndeterminateChanged` event]({%slug checkbox-events%}#indeterminatechanged) and two-way binding.

-`Indeterminate` and `bind-Indeterminate` - mapped to the `Indeterminate` property of the normal HTML checkbox.
-Every time the state is changed (checked or unchecked) the `Indeterminate` is set to false.
+The `Indeterminate` parameter maps to the `indeterminate` attribute of the standard HTML `<input type="checkbox" />`.

+Every time the Checkbox state is changed (checked or unchecked) the `Indeterminate` parameter is set to `false`.
-  * The `Indeterminate` and `bind-Indeterminate` accept `bool` and `bool?` type

-## Example

->caption Observe the behavior of Indeterminate state
+>caption Observe the behavior of the Indeterminate state

 ````CSHTML